 Environmental Awareness Club

-This organization is devoted to the enhancement of environmental qualities at school and the education of other students in the area of living in a healthy and benign manner.
-Meetings occur once a month after school.
+This organization is devoted to the care of our planet, enhancement of environmental qualities at school and the education of students in the area of living in a healthy, environmentally friendly manner.
+Meetings are held once a month after school.
 If a student is interested in joining the Environmental Awareness Club, please email Ms. Ness.

 Girls' Athletic Association